 Algae growth (primary productivity)

+Yearly since 1959

 Primary productivity is a measure of the rate at which algae produce biomass through photosynthesis.
 It was first measured at Lake Tahoe in 1959 and has been continuously measured since 1968.
 Supported by nutrient loading into the lake, changes in the underwater light environment, and a succession of algal species, the trend shows primary productivity has increased substantially over time.
 In 2015, there was a decrease in primary productivity to 206.1 grams of carbon per square meter, the third successive year of reduced productivity.

-Algae abundance

-Algae (phytoplankton) are the base of the Lake Tahoe food web, and essential for lake health and the well-being of the entire ecosystem.
+Algae abundance Yearly since 1984 Algae (phytoplankton) are the base of the Lake Tahoe food web, and essential for lake health and the well-being of the entire ecosystem.
 The amount or biomass of free-floating algae in the water is determined by extracting and measuring the concentration of chlorophyll-a, a photosynthetic pigment that allows plants to convert energy from the sun.
 Though the value varies annually, it has not shown a significant increase since measurements began in 1984.
 The annual average concentration for 2015 was 0.63 micrograms per liter, slightly lower than the previous two years.
 For the period of 1984-2015 the average annual chlorophyll-a concentration in Lake Tahoe was 0.70 micrograms per liter.

-Chlorophyll-a distribution

-The distribution of algae (measured as chlorophyll-a) is the result of a combination of light availability, nutrient availability, mixing processes, and to a lesser extent, water temperature.
+BIOLOGY Chlorophyll-a distribution The distribution of algae (measured as chlorophyll-a) is the result of a combination of light availability, nutrient availability, mixing processes, and to a lesser extent, water temperature.
 This figure shows color contours of chlorophyll-a concentration down to a depth of 350 feet.
 Below this depth chlorophyll-a concentrations are near zero due to the absence of light.
-Lake of thermal stratification in spring, the algae were confined to a discrete band.
+Lake Tahoe has a "deep chlorophyll maximum" in the summer that occupies the range of 150-300 ft. in the water column.
+In that depth range the light and nutrient conditions are most favorable for algal growth.
+In the early part of the year, the algae were distributed over a greater depth range because of the mixing processes that were occurring.
+With the onset of thermal stratification in spring, the algae were confined to a discrete band.
 Throughout the year concentrations decreased as nutrients were depleted.
 In November and December, the commencement of mixing again redistributed the algae over a broader depth range.